xplodnstar/Adventure/README.md

 After completing this assignment, you should…

-* Basic understanding of most javascript datatypes (numbers, strings, booleans, objects, arrays, and functions)
+* Have a basic understanding of most javascript datatypes (numbers, strings, booleans, objects, arrays, and functions)
-* Understanding the use of operators for equality and assignment as well as control flow.
+* Understand the use of operators for equality and assignment as well as control flow.

 ## Details